raythurman2386/AppliedJS-Sprint-WEBPT8/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+> The dom is an object representation of the html elements of your webpage and is the main interface that we will use to interact and manipulate the page.

 2. What is an event?
+> Every interaction a user has with the site, click, scroll and any other event.

 3. What is an event listener?
+> An event listener listens for events to happen on a webpage, and when that event is triggered the listener will trigger a callback to do something.

 4. Why would we convert a NodeList into an Array?
+> A NodeList can only be used with a forEach.
+If you would need to use .map or any other methods you would have to convert the NodeList to an Array.

 5. What is a component?
+> Components are building blocks for webpages.
+They are reusable chunks of code that can be used to render items to the webpage.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product